MeherMankar/YouTube-clone/README.md

 # YouTube Clone Deployment Guide

+## There are bugs, errors and glitches in this repo.

 This guide will help you edit and deploy your YouTube clone project, including both the backend and frontend components.

 ## Prerequisites